The Next Adventure

 “I will break it off,” she warns him.

 “You’re all so cold and distant,” he says, shaking his head.
 He turns back to Hamfrd and Diana’s parting.
 Dabs at the corner of one eye with the sleeve of his red robes.
-“Something’s wrong with my eye,” he explains, voice cracking.
+“Something’s wrong with my eyes,” he explains, voice cracking.

-“It’s owner is pathetic?” suggests Scarlet, smirking.
+“Their owner is pathetic?” suggests Scarlet, smirking.